 The College went from strength to strength.
 Renamed as Acorn Independent College in 2006, the school established its initial success with perennial high achievement in exams, and consistently excellent Ofsted reports.

 In 2013, the College joined the Dukes Education Group, an education group offering world-leading university admissions support.
-Gladys retired a year later and John Wilson took over as principal, joining the school from another leading west London College, and with this change, Acorn Independent became Acorn House.
+Gladys retired a year later and John Wilson took over as principal and with this change, Acorn Independent became Acorn House College.